Support for Pregnant, Postpartum and Breastfeeding Students

 • The opportunity to return to the same academic and extracurricular status as before the student’s medical leave began;

-• The opportunity to make up any work missed; and
+• The opportunity to make up any any missed work, tests , or be provided with an alternative assignment or assessment; and

 • The same special services it provides to students with temporary medical conditions.

-• The College shall ensure that instructors understand the Title IX requirements related to excused absences/medical leave.
-Instructors may not refuse to allow students to submit work after a deadline missed due to pregnancy or childbirth.
+• The College shall ensure that instructors understand the Title IX requirements related to excused absences.
+Instructors may not refuse to allow students to submit work after a missed deadline due to pregnancy or childbirth.
 If an instructor’s grading is based in part on class participation or attendance, and a student missed class due to pregnancy or childbirth, the student should be allowed to make up the participation or attendance credits.

-Students who wish to use an excused absence for pregnancy or childbirth must submit a Pregnancy/Childbirth Excused Absence Notification form and any supporting documentation as soon as possible once dates of absence are known and supporting documentation is available.
+Students who wish to use an excused absence for pregnancy or childbirth must submit a Pregnancy/Childbirth Notification form and any supporting documentation as soon as possible.

-View the Class Absences policy and procedure for more information.
+View the Class Attendance policy and procedure for more information.

 Breastfeeding/Lactation: Breastfeeding/lactating students should be allowed reasonable time and space to pump breast milk in a location that is private, clean, and reasonably accessible.